 Machalilla National Park is the only habitat outside of the Galapagos Islands of waved albatross.
 The only known records of the Belted Kingfisher in Ecuador also come from the coastland of Ecuador.
 The ocean regions of the park also provide a breeding ground for humpback whales.

 The forest toward the coast becomes dry scrub where vegetation is scrubby and stunted.
-Here exists species of cactus caudones or candelabra cactus and the most representative trees belong to the families Mimosaceae and Capparidaceae.
-In the riparian forest are clusters of bamboo and cane as well as matapalos large trees (Ficus spp.)
+Species of flora includes cactus, such as candelabra cactus, and the most representative trees belong to the families: Mimosaceae and Capparidaceae.
+In the riparian forest are clusters of bamboo and cane as well as large trees (Ficus spp.)

 There are some human populations inside the park which have areas of subsistence farming and livestock.
 The inhabitants are mainly engaged in fishing.
 However, in many cases tourism holds great importance for the local economy.